wkhere/stackless/Doc/library/pprint.rst

    dictionary was sorted only if its display required more than one line, although that wasn't documented.

+.. versionchanged:: 2.6
+   Added support for :class:`set` and :class:`frozenset`.

 The :mod:`pprint` module defines one class:

-.. % First the implementation class:
+..
+First the implementation class:

 .. class:: PrettyPrinter(...)